Boston Neighborhoods

 Which Neighborhoods Are in "Boston Proper"?

-The oldest neighborhoods, known as Boston Proper because Puritans settled in these areas in the 1600s, include Beacon Hill, Historic Downtown, the North End, and bits of the West End.
+The oldest neighborhoods, known as Boston Proper because Puritans settled in these areas in the 1600s, include Beacon Hill, Historic Downtown, the North End, and the West End.

 Not surprisingly, Boston Proper neighborhoods contain many of the city's oldest historic attractions.